-Most of our aspen plots are located in remote, forested areas with relatively few weather stations.
+Most of our aspen plots are located in remote forested areas with relatively few weather stations.
 These stations collect only the most basic weather variables (temperature and precipitation).
 In order to study past drought effects in these areas, we use a simple Climate Moisture Index (CMI) that can be calculated from the available weather data.
 The CMI takes into account both the input of moisture from rain and snow and the losses of moisture from evaporation and transpiration (water vapour released from the leaves of trees and other vegetation).
-Using computer programs, we are able to use weather station records and apply them to maps of the year-to-year changes in the CMI across the entire study region.
-This allows us to do statistical analyses on the effects of past droughts and changes in moisture conditions on the growth, health, and mortality of aspen forests in different areas across the region.
+Using computer programmes, we are able to apply weather station records and map year-to-year changes in the CMI across the entire study region.
+This allows us to complete statistical analyses on the effects of past droughts and changes in moisture conditions on the growth, health, and mortality of aspen forests in different areas across the region.

 During 2001-2002, an exceptionally severe drought affected the Canadian Prairie Provinces.
-During this drought, there was an unusual, northward extension of dry, Prairie-like conditions into the aspen-dominated forests of the parkland and southern boreal forests of Saskatchewan and Alberta.
-In 2003, we recorded massive mortality of aspen forests across the most severely drought-affected area of parkland.
+During this drought, there was an unusual northward extension of dry, prairie-like conditions into the aspen-dominated forests of the parkland and southern boreal forests of Saskatchewan and Alberta (Figure 2).
+In 2003, we recorded the massive mortality of aspen forests across the most severely drought-affected area of the parkland.
 The mortality was highly variable, however, which led to a complex pattern of dead, dying, and relatively healthy patches of aspen across the landscape, interspersed with croplands and other vegetation types.
-We found that, because of this patchiness, the number of CIPHA plots was not high enough to allow us to reliably estimate the drought's impact in terms of how much aspen biomass was killed across the region.
-To address this, we conducted an aerial survey in 2004 and made additional measurements at approximately 500 temporary ground plots across a 110,000-square kilometre area between Edmonton and Saskatoon.
-We also expanded the scope of the CIPHA project to include the testing and application of new satellite remote-sensing methods for mapping aspen dieback and mortality.
+We found that, because of this patchiness, the number of CIPHA plots was not large enough to allow us to reliably estimate the drought's impact in terms of how much aspen biomass was killed across the region.
+To address this, we conducted an aerial survey in 2004 and made additional measurements at approximately 500 temporary ground plots across a 110,000 square kilometre area between Edmonton and Saskatoon.
+We also expanded the scope of the CIPHA project to include the testing and application of new satellite remote sensing methods for mapping aspen dieback and mortality.

-Summary of the findings and their importance
+Summary of the Findings and their Importance

 Our research has demonstrated the importance of moisture to the maintenance of healthy and productive aspen forests in Western Canada.
 The tree-ring analysis showed that periods of decreased growth of aspen are caused mainly by drought and insect defoliation.
 The analysis also revealed that there have been major regional-scale collapses in aspen growth of up to 50% in the past, notably in the 1960s and from 1978 to 1982, when periods of drought were accompanied by extensive outbreaks of tent caterpillar across the Prairie Provinces.

-Based on our yearly maps of the Climate Moisture Index, the drought of 2001-2002 was the worst in over 80 years across the aspen parklands of Saskatchewan and Alberta.
+Based on our yearly maps of the CMI, the drought of 2001-2002 was the worst in over 80 years across the aspen parklands of Saskatchewan and Alberta.
 Unlike previous droughts, however, it was not accompanied by large-scale insect defoliation.
 Nevertheless, massive mortality of aspen and other trees was recorded, especially in the most severely drought-affected areas between Edmonton and Saskatoon.
-In some areas, drought acted as a stand replacing disturbance type whose effects resembled those of a fire.
 Based on collaborative research at the BERMS aspen flux tower site, the drought was less intense but nevertheless had a major impact further north in the boreal forest.
 Although massive mortality did not occur at this site, the drought led to decreases of 30% to 40% in aspen leaf area and stem growth, which contributed to a transient collapse in net annual carbon uptake by the forest during 2004.